bababouf/Traveling-Salesman/README.md

 **_lowerBound_**: The lowerBound for a node is the total cost (integer value) for the route in its current state.

-**_constraint_**: The constraint is a pair of integers (<int><int>) that determine which edge is being currently examined.
-For example, when the root node is first created and initialized, the constraint is <0><1>, meaning the first edge to be examined is the (0,1) edge from city 'A' to city 'B' (assuming row 0 was city A, row 1 was city B, etc).
+**_constraint_**: The constraint is a pair of integers that determine which edge is being currently examined.
+For example, when the root node is first created and initialized, the constraint is <0><1>, meaning the first edge to be examined is the (0,1) edge from city 'A' to city 'B' (where row 0 is city A, row 1 is city B).

 **_include/exclude_**: These boolean flags are set to indicate if a node, given it's constraint, can include or exclude the current edge being examined